Last updated: September 16, 2019

 While many associate chlamydia with genitals, it can also be found on other areas of the body.
 Check out everything you need to know about oral chlamydia.

 Chlamydia lives to live in the mucus membranes of the human body.
-It usually inhabits the gential mucous membranes of the genital region, the eyes and the throat.
+It usually inhabits the gential mucous membranes of the eyes and the throat.

 Chlamydia is similar to a virus in that the bacteria grows in a host cell.
 There is still much to be learned about chlamydia trachomatis.
 Over time evidence has shown that the bacteria is able to manipulate its host cell in order to get the nutrients it needs.